terrabtc/terrabtc/README.md

 - GitHub: [https://github.com/terrabtc/terrabtc](https://github.com/terrabtc/terrabtc)
 - Twitter: [@TerraBTC](https://twitter.com/TerraBTC)

-🔭 We are currently working on TerraBTC project
+🔭 We are currently working on TerraBTC Core Project!
+🔭 A Live Map Explorer of TerraBTC Protocol will be release soon!

 💬 You can follow the all updates on Twitter: [@TerraBTC](https://twitter.com/TerraBTC)